smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance.md

 - If using KMS, confirm the signing key ID is correct and accessible
 - Review the worker logs for hash verification failures during event processing

+### Redis Cache Issues
+When experiencing authorization or permission issues, check the Redis caching system:
+- Verify Redis connection is established and stable
+- Check that permission cache keys are being created with proper TTL (5 minutes)
+- Ensure cache invalidation occurs when roles are modified
+- Monitor cache hit rate to identify potential performance bottlenecks
+- Validate that role inheritance is properly cached and accessible

-The framework logs detailed error messages for cryptographic operations, which can be used to diagnose and resolve issues.
+The framework logs detailed error messages for cache operations, which can be used to diagnose and resolve issues.
+Use the `clearUserCache` and `clearCache` methods to resolve consistency issues between cached and persistent role data.

 **Section sources**
 - [base.ts](file://packages\infisical-kms\src\base.ts#L0-L50)